OneOfEleven/Parabolic-dish-design/README.md

 ##

-Suprising easy ways to create a perfect parabola such as bending a constant dia steel whip (2.5mm dia in this case).
+Suprisingly easy ways to create a parabola such as bending a constant dia metal rod/whip (2.5mm dia steel whip in this case).
 You could use this to draw out a dish curve without having to create a template using a number of spot measurements.

 <div align="center">